 Contracts:

 Contracts for purchasing unbudgeted products or services, similar to a purchase order, should be created and maintained for the file whenever appropriate.
-All contracts to exceed $2,500 over the course of the year should be approved by the Board of Directors.
+All contracts to exceed $5,000 over the course of the year should be approved by the Board of Directors.
+Contract terms should not exceed 12 months in duration without prior approval of the Board of Directors.

+Contracts for services approved as part of the Fauquier Chamber of Commerce’s annual budget approval (i.e. catering contracts for approved events in which the contracted amount is ≤ the budgeted amount) are deemed approved by the Board of Directors and would not warrant further approval.

 Payroll